FS Hussain: Personal life

 Fuad married Zarina and they had two children, son Zahid Hussain and daughter Ambreen, who died in 2005.
 Zahid is a businessman in Pakistan and founder of the organisation, KOPAF, (Note: lit.
 'Kids of the PAF') a support group for the children of Pakistan Air Force personnel.

-In the Journal of the Pakistan Air Force (1988), Squadron Leader MT Khan wrote about F.S. and said, "in his physical handsomeness he resembled the first Station Commander of Drigh Road, Group Captain Charles Elworthy".
+In the Journal of the Pakistan Air Force (1988), Squadron Leader MT Khan wrote: "in his physical handsomeness he (Fuad) resembled the first Station Commander of Drigh Road, Group Captain Charles Elworthy".